 Norway is a highly advanced country with a rapidly developing education system.
 It is not usually known as an international attraction for students, but this is changing due to the unique experiences offered in different professional fields.
 Norway has many universities on the world university list, which provides the universities in this country with prestigious names.

-The Application Requirements for Applying for a Master’s in Norway
+Admission Requirements When Applying for a Master’s Degree

 The application process and requirements to study at the postgraduate level in Norway are very straightforward.
 It all starts with the verification of the previous education degree.
 A bachelor’s degree should be accepted by universities as a valid degree that is compatible with or similar to master’s degree studies.